jeffalloneword/my-portfolio/README.md

-# my-portfolio
+# Jeff Hyatt's Portfolio

-this is my professional portfolio
+This is my professional portfolio (in progress).

+It uses AWS and ReactJS.